wdelfuego/nova-calendar/README.md

     }
     ```

-   This is the only method that's required.
-You can include more types of Nova resources to be shown on the calendar by simply adding more class names and attributes to the `novaResources()` method.
+   The `novaResources()` method is the only method that's required.
+You can include more types of Nova resources to be shown on the calendar by simply adding more class names and attributes.

 3. Finally, edit your `NovaServiceProvider` at `app/NovaServiceProvider.php` to add the calendar to its `tools()` method and to register your data provider class as the default calendar data provider: